WHEDA Pros and Cons

 - Low income only – the rules of WHEDA have limits on the annual income allowed by borrowers, based on the number of people that will live in the home with the borrower.
 Basically, people with higher than average income will not be allowed to use the WHEDA mortgage product.

 - No investment properties – WHEDA does not offer loans for investment properties or second homes.
 The loans can only be used by people who intend to live in the home as their main residence.

 - Only for Wisconsin properties – this may seem a bit redundant, but as the name suggests, the WHEDA loan is only offered to people that will be buying a home within the state boundaries of Wisconsin.
 The program is not used to purchase a home in any other state.

 - Lower maximum loan amounts – since the loan is intended for buyers with lower incomes, it is important to prevent people from getting a mortgage loan that is too high.
 For this reason, WHEDA has maximum loan limits for first time home buyers.
-These loan limits are usually smaller than maximum loan limits set forth by other types of loans such as FHA and conventional loans.
+These loan limits are usually smaller than maximum limits set forth by other types of mortgages such as FHA and conventional.

 As mentioned earlier, the WHEDA home loan program is geared towards a specific clientele.
 People that don’t meet the characteristics of that clientele usually are not a good prospect for WHEDA.